 Do you want to get access to your router?
-If yes, please identify whether your computer’s gateway is 192.168.0.1.
-The step is open CMD and type: ipconfig/all, or use this command: ping 192.168.0.1 -t.
+If yes, just visit http://192.168.0.1.
+If you can’t open this address, and want to find router IP address, the step is to open CMD window and type: “ipconfig/all”, or use this command: “ping 192.168.0.1 -t”.
 If the gateway address is 192.168.0.1 and it still can’t display the login window, perhaps it’s because the network port is not specified or there is a firewall.

 The ping command is a commonly used DOS command and it is used to detect whether the network is connected and the network speed is fast or not.

 While in wireless router setup process we often use the ping command.
 If your router address is 192.168.0.1, click ‘Run’ (or use the key combination win + r) and enter CMD and then hit OK.
 Then enter “ping 192.168.0.1”, if the result returns timeout, it illustrates the network is disconnected or losing packages, it also means your computer can not connect to the router.